Sinchanak181/Virtual-Lab---Experiment-3/README.md

 ---

-## 📊 Result
+# 📊 Result

-The parameters of IC 741 such as input bias current, input offset current, input offset voltage and slew rate were measured successfully.
-The obtained values are approximately close to the standard datasheet values.
+The important parameters of the IC 741 operational amplifier were successfully measured using the virtual lab setup.

+The following characteristics were determined:

+- Inverting Bias Current (IB₁)
+- Non-Inverting Bias Current (IB₂)
+- Average Input Bias Current (IB)
+- Input Offset Current (Iio)
+- Input Offset Voltage (Vio)
+- Slew Rate (SR)

+From the experiment, it was observed that:

+- The input bias currents were in the nanoampere range, which indicates that the IC 741 draws very small input current.
+- The input offset current was also very small, showing that the two input terminals are closely matched but not perfectly identical.
+- The input offset voltage was found to be in millivolt range, which explains why a small output appears even when no input is applied.
+- The slew rate measurement showed that the output does not change instantaneously with the input at higher frequencies.
+- The practical slew rate value was found to be approximately close to the standard value of 0.5 V/µs for IC 741.

+The experimental values were reasonably close to the theoretical and datasheet values, confirming proper functioning of the op-amp.

 ---

-## ✅ Conclusion
+# ✅ Conclusion

-The characteristics and performance parameters of IC 741 operational amplifier were studied and verified using virtual lab simulation.
-The experimental results validate the theoretical concepts of operational amplifier operation.
+In this experiment, the characteristics and performance parameters of the IC 741 operational amplifier were studied in detail.

----
+We practically observed that:

+- An op-amp does not behave ideally in real conditions.
+- Small bias currents flow into the input terminals.
+- A small offset voltage exists even when no input is applied.
+- The output cannot change infinitely fast due to limited slew rate.

+These practical limitations explain why real operational amplifiers differ from ideal op-amp assumptions.

+The experiment also helped in understanding:

+- The internal behavior of differential inputs.
+- The importance of offset correction.
+- The effect of slew rate in high frequency applications.
+- How theoretical formulas relate to practical measurements.

+Overall, the experiment provided a clear understanding of the real-world behavior of IC 741 and validated the theoretical concepts of operational amplifiers.

+Hence, the characteristics and parameters of IC 741 were successfully studied and verified.

-## 📎 References
+## 📚 References

-- IC 741 Datasheet
-- Virtual Lab Simulation
+- R. A. Gayakwad, *Operational Amplifiers and Linear ICs*, 4th Edition, Pearson Education.
+- Sergio Franco, *Design with Operational Amplifiers and Analog Integrated Circuits*, Tata McGraw Hill.
+- D. Roy Choudhury & Shail Jain, *Linear Integrated Circuits*, New Age International.
+- V.K.
+Mehta & Rohit Mehta, *Principles of Electronics*, S. Chand.
+- David A. Bell, *Operational Amplifiers and Linear ICs*, Oxford University Press.
+- Virtual Labs – Analog and Digital Electronics II, IIT.